HIP-infrastructure/.github/profile/README.md

 # Welcome to the GitHub Organization for the Human Intra-cranial EEG Plaform (HIP) project!

 ## Goal
-Store, manage, and share the code source of all components behind the HIP.
+Store, manage, and share the code source of all components behind the Human Intra-cranial EEG Plaform (HIP).

 ## HIP Components